subhendukhatuya/Financial_Numerical_Reasoning/README.md

 python3 Matching_ConvFinQA.py
 ```

-### Running the GPT-4 based target module:
+### Running Target Answer Computation Module:

-Before running these codes please set up Azure endpoints for GPT-4 and paste the API Key in the codes below.
+Before running these codes please set up GPT-4 API Key and update that in the code.

 For FinQA:
 ```